 - Walking socks

-Just as important to cushion and let your feet breathe.
+Just as important to cushion your feet and let them breathe.

 - Hiking pants or workout wear